timwalsh300/ctci/README.md

 would run in O(n^2)-time.
 Mine runs in O(n)-time with O(n) additional space.

 2.2: Implement an algorithm to find the kth to last element of a singly linked list.
+The running time of my solution is O(n).

 2.3: Implement an algorithm to delete a node in the middle (not the head or tail) of a singly linked list, given only access to that node.

+2.4: Write code to partition a linked-list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
+If x is contained within the list, the values of x only need to be after the elements less than x.
+The partition element x can appear anywhere in the "right partition."
+It does not need to appear between the left and right partitions.
+My solution takes O(n)-time and O(n)-space.

+2.5: You have two numbers represented by a linked list, where each node contains a single digit.
+The digits are stored in reverse order, such that the 1's digit is at the head of the list.
+Write a function that adds the two numbers and returns the sum as a linked list.

+2.6: Write a function to check if a linked list is a palindrome.